 Far too many people pressure themselves to speak on something perfectly and immediately.
 They want to get fired up and know exactly what to say or do straight away.
 When they don’t, they beat themselves up afterwards for not having the perfect words or addressing something there and then.
 Sometimes, also, the pressure turns into not speaking up due to fear of not expressing themselves correctly.

-In situations where we feel that we are experiencing injustice, pausing before we speak is hugely beneficial.
+In situations where we feel we are experiencing injustice, pausing before speaking is hugely beneficial.
 Taking a few more calm breaths, getting our bearings, and seeing a bit more of what’s going on, can play a vital role in what and how we communicate.

 Operating purely from the emotional part of our brain doesn’t give us enough time to step into our actual selves.
 The emotional part of our brain: